 Guiding students through gentle and restorative postures, deep relaxation, breath awareness, sound vibration and meditation, Akka gives her students a full integral yoga practice to obtain balance in body, mind and energy.

 I was first introduced to yoga in my early twenties, and almost immediately felt the magic that the practice has to offer.
 I felt connected for the first time in a long time, as if all the pieces were beginning to come together.
-As my yoga practice grew and I began to recognize the benefits, I knew this was something that was going to be part of me for the rest of my life.
-I started to become more aware, more compassionate, less anxious, and overall, very grounded.
+As my yoga practice grew and I began to recognize the benefits, I knew this was something that was going to be a part of me for the rest of my life.

 My teachers were a blessing, helping to guide me on my path; nourishing and living the best version of myself.
 After years of training, going deeper within myself and deeper within my practice, I decided I wanted to share the gifts that yoga had given me.
 With the encouragement and support of my many wonderful teachers, I decided to focus all of my energy and passion, committing myself completely to Shakti Yoga Teacher Training, in Woodstock, NY.